shivanipati/Data-Analysis--Dashboard/README.md

 ## Question (KPIs)
 -Compare the sales and others using single chart.

--Which month got the highest sales and orders?.
+-Which month got the highest sales and orders?

 -who purchased more - Men or Women?

 -What are different order status in 2022?

 -List top 10 states contributing maximum to the sales?

 -Highest selling category?

 -Percentage of Total Orders delivered